How to Use the Website

 This is the recommended season to ski the route, and these assignments align to the description of the Front Range seasons described on the Conditions page.
 This website describes routes that should be skied on stable spring and summer snow.
 “Spring” is assigned to routes that are commonly skied in the spring after the snowpack has consolidated into a more predictable isothermal layer.
 Do note that Spring can arrive at different times depending on the elevation, exposure, and weather patterns.
 Some of these Spring routes have a narrow window of ski descent opportunity between the consolidation of the snowpack, release of wet slides that may fill the route with avalanche debris, and melting from solar radiation.
 “Summer” is assigned to ski descents that are frequented in the summer months.
 These are often permanent snowfields and glaciers that last throughout the summer.
 There is no Fall designation because ski routes are anemic at this time, and any snow that remains has transformed to hard alpine ice and snowfall on top of this substrate creates a dangerous situation.
 Some routes have a “Spring, Summer” assignment because under the right conditions they are commonly skied in numerous seasons.
 For example, the Southeast Face of Mt Toll is labelled as “Spring, Summer” because it is possible to ski this fine line from the point of spring snow pack consolidation into the summer.

-The exposure describes the direction that the majority of the ski descent is facing.
+We previously called this “exposure”, and this terminology will remain on legacy pages until we are able to edit.
+The aspect describes the direction that the majority of the ski descent is facing.
+The exposure to sun is important information for forecasting snow conditions and timing.
 Do note that a twisting ski descent may have several different exposures.
-The exposure to sun hit is important information for forecasting snow conditions and timing.
 Additionally, the ski descent may have multiple degrees of exposure to other hazards such as cornices, cliffs, and debris.
 The route’s description will note these challenges.

 Vertical